AlterMellion/InterstellarWar/README.md

 # ToDo
 ## Features
-- add a boss fight
-    - make it shoot
-    - improve accuracy when shooting at the boss: no colision with the tip of the wings
-    - improve boss movement: diagonals, unexpected change
 - add bonus when detroying a ship:
     - a different weapon
     - an additional life
     - increase overheat
     - invicibility
+- add a boss fight
+    - improve accuracy when shooting at the boss: no colision with the tip of the wings
+    - improve boss movement: diagonals, unexpected change
 - new level after winning: keep the same ships but make them shoot
 - make a json file that lists
   - each level with the background and music